 Hi,

-I am an Associate Research Professor based at The Pennsylvania State University, (University Park, PA, USA) in the Department of Astronomy and Astrophysics.
+I am an Research Professor based at The Pennsylvania State University, (University Park, PA, USA) in the Department of Astronomy and Astrophysics.
 I am an Experimental Astro-Particle physicist who specializes in the development of instrumentation for high resolution soft X-ray spectroscopy on suborbital rocket, and instrumentation for the detection of Ultra-High Energy neutrinos.

 I am part of the Radio Neutrino Observatory - Greenland collaboration.
 The goal of this research is to build an array of radio detectors at Summit Station on Greenland’s ice sheet.
 The instrument is intended to detect Askaryan emission from ultra-high energy (UHE) neutrinos above 10 PeV.
 The detector is proposed to have 35 stations of which 7 have been installed so far.
 Each station consists of 3 strings carrying dipole antennas embedded up to 100 meters in ice.
 These antennas capture the horizontal and vertical polarization of the Askaryan signal and work in conjunction with surface antennas.
 The detector is designed to trigger on impulsive radio signals from neutrino-nucleon interactions in the ice.
 As part of the deployment of this instrument, I spent 5 weeks at Summit Station in 2024, performing experiments to improve the understanding of radio propagation in ice.
 Please check out the blog of my time in Greenland.